Lawyer Brian Manookian’s campaigns against jewelers have raised eyebrows for their tactics

 The fliers, which Blank says were also passed out to homes in his neighborhood, are part of an aggressive campaign waged by lawyer Brian Maookian of Nashville law firm Cummings Manookian.
 (Manookian tells JCK that his firm had fliers handed out in the Dallas Golden Corridor, but didn’t target Blank’s house and doesn’t know where he lives.
 He also had fliers handed out at Dallas Cowboy football games.)

-Since last year, Manookian’s firm has waged war against Diamond Doctor and four other mom-and-pop jewelers—Mervis Diamond Importers, Washington D.C.; Padis Jewelry, San Francisco; International Diamond Center, Tampa, Fla.; and Golden Nugget Jewelry in Philadelphia—over their sales of EGL International reports.
+Since last year, Manookian’s firm has waged war against Diamond Doctor and four other mom-and-pop jewelers—Mervis Diamond Importers, Washington D.C.; International Diamond Center, Tampa, Fla.; Golden Nugget Jewelry in Philadelphia; and a jeweler in San Francisco—over their sales of EGL International reports.
 (Other sites registered at his associated IP address, are dgellarlawsuit.com and solomonbrotherslawsuit.com.
 Another site, targeting Caribbean jewelry chain Diamonds International, was registered by his law partner, Brian Cummings.)

 Manookian first appeared on the industry radar in 2014 when he repeatedly sued Nashville jeweler Genesis Diamonds over sales of EGL International (a.k.a.
 EGL Israel) reports.
 Those suits, as well as local news coverage and RapNet’s decision to ban the reports, eventually led EGL International to close.
 The following year, Cummings said the firm was planning suits against “nationally and regionally prominent retailers, wholesalers, and grading organizations,” adding “This may be the largest consumer action to ever hit the jewelry industry.”